 Why is sourdough better for us?

 Sourdough bread is easier for us to digest and it neutralizes phytic acid.
 Phytic acid is known as an anti-nutrient because it binds important nutrients that we need.
 Fermentation can have the yeast bacteria break down this phytic acid and make nutrients more available for us to absorb.
 The sourdough is “fermenting” almost like a pre-digestion to help us break it down when we eat it.
-It also apparently does not contain much gluten.
-According to Michael Pollan, if you are gluten sensitive you may be able to eat this (NOT if you have Celiac, just if sensitive!)
-Just like some people can eat bread in Europe but not here in America.
-Read about The Truth About Carbs and why certain types of bread may be better.

 Each day, feed starter → discard half the starter and add equal parts flour and water.
 Continue this for at least 5 days before you begin making bread.
+I tend to not discard it because it is useful in recipes such as sourdough pancakes.

 Sourdough Bread Making

 After the starter is bubbling well, you can start to make bread.
 The steps are as follows: Mixing flour and water the night before, mixing leaven in the flour mixture the day of, fermenting, shaping and rising, and baking.
 The first step happens overnight.
-Before bed, you will be mixing two different concoctions together.
-Grab two glass bowls.

 The Night Before Baking Bread